 - Open panel — open the control panel for this puzzle area, showing its device states.

-- Send — push the objective’s solution text to the room’s displays.
+- Send, next to the solution — push the objective’s solution text to the room’s displays.

 Override needs a confirm

 Override and similar one-tap actions ask you to click again to confirm.
-This prevents an accidental tap from completing a puzzle the team has not actually solved.
+This prevents an accidental tap from firing a device in a room where the team is still working.

 Staff actions pause with the session